9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

-The code block is in Perl, though we've constructed the DuckDuckGo plugin system to be as condensed and as intuitive as possible.
+DuckDuckGo plugins are defined in Perl, though we've constructed the system to be as condensed and as intuitive as possible.
 In other words, it may not look like any Perl you've seen before.

-At the highest level, the plugin system like this:
+At the highest level, the plugin system works like this:

 * We break the query into words (in the background).

-* We see if any of those words match the trigger words provided by all the plugins (in this case **chars**).
+* We see if any of those words are **triggers** (trigger words) provided by all the plugins (in this case **chars**).

 * If a Goodie is triggered, we run its **handle** function.

-* If the Goodie's handle function returns an instant answer, we pass it back to the user.
+* If the Goodie's handle function outputs an instant answer via a **return** statement, we pass it back to the user.

 Now let's take this Goodie line by line.
 Feel free to open a text editor and type a parallel example along with us.
 Later we'll show you how to test it.